Visual radio: Platform components

 The Visual Radio concept was created by Nokia and the platform was originally offered to radio stations and operators globally by HP.
-However, since October 2007, Nokia has been collaborating instead with RCS Inc., of New York, whose Selector music scheduling system is used by thousands of radio stations around the world.
-RCS produces the second-generation version of the Visual Radio platform and also markets a similar product for Internet (and most other digital platforms) under the RCS RadioShow brand.
+Since October 2007, Nokia has been collaborating with RCS Inc., of New York, whose Selector music scheduling system is used by thousands of radio stations around the world.
+RCS produces the second-generation version of the Visual Radio platform and also markets a similar product for the Internet (and most other digital platforms) under the RCS RadioShow brand.

 The interactive visual channel is produced by the radio station.
 Interactivity options include quizzes, messaging, content download, commerce, etc.